Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 Therefore, for real values of $s$ {\it dispersion relations provide the real part of the amplitude from its imaginary part}.

-In the event that the amplitude $F(s,t,u)$ does not tend to zero fast enough at $\infty$, the circular contribution of the contour will not vanish.
-In such cases we can still ``subtract'' to the amplitude the amplitude itself but evaluated at another point $s_0$.
-Namely
+When the amplitude $F(s,t,u)$ does not tend to zero fast enough at $\infty$, the circular contribution of the contour will not vanish.
+In such cases, we can try applying the theorem to the ``subtracted" function $\big(F(s,t,u)-F(s_0,t,u)\big)/(s-s_0)$, to write

-and now for the circular part of $C$ to vanish it is enough to demand $F(s,t,u)/s$ to tend to zero at $\infty$ faster than $1/s$.
+and for the circular part of $C$ to vanish it is enough to demand $F(s,t,u)/s$ to tend to zero at $\infty$ faster than $1/s$.
 This yields a so-called ``once subtracted'' dispersion relation, which now reads:

 The price to pay is that the amplitude at the subtraction point $s_0$ is now required as input.
 If that is still not enough to ensure the vanishing of the circular part of $C$, one can make another subtraction, typically at the same point, finding